Best Travel Insurance for Families

 Allianz

-Allianz provides excellent child-focused trip cancellation protection.
-If your toddler spikes a fever the morning of departure or your infant develops an ear infection mid-trip, or you're dealing with pregnancy complications, Allianz reimburses prepaid costs.
+Allianz provides child-focused trip cancellation protection.
+If your toddler spikes a fever the morning of departure, your infant develops an ear infection midtrip, or you're dealing with pregnancy complications, Allianz reimburses prepaid costs.

 Allianz uses age-tiered pricing.
 Younger adults pay less, but rates rise for travelers over 60.
-Even so, the family bundle remains competitive for multigenerational trips.
-Grandparents traveling with grandchildren still benefit from group pricing that beats buying individual policies.
+The family bundle remains competitive for multigenerational trips.
+Grandparents traveling with grandchildren benefit from group pricing that costs less than buying individual policies.

 Allianz's global emergency-assistance line supports parents 24/7 in multiple languages.
-If your child needs medical attention abroad, you can call the hotline for help locating English-speaking doctors, arranging hospital visits, or coordinating care.
-The insurer also offers add-ons like rental-car damage coverage and baggage delay protection, which is helpful when traveling with baby gear and strollers.
+If your child needs medical attention abroad, you can call the hotline to locate English-speaking doctors, arrange hospital visits or coordinate care.
+The insurer also offers add-ons like rental-car damage coverage and baggage delay protection for families traveling with baby gear and strollers.

-Ideal for: Families with infants or toddlers who want cancellation flexibility and responsive claims handling.
+Best for: Families with infants or toddlers who want cancellation flexibility and responsive claims handling

 Company Image